Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

-And so all of that makes opposition stronger and activating these network effects and it's really powered by freemium.
-And I think that's why I'm very confident in the future of consumer apps in general.
+I think that's why I'm very confident in the future of consumer apps in general.
 I think when you have a great product that has retention, that has a great brand, you're in excellent position.
-And I think what you can do on top of that is you can use artificial intelligence to actually improve this product.
-And by improving this product, what I mean is not saying just moving the metrics, it's really like, how do you actually really improve the value that you give to users?
-And if you're very confident the value that you give to users, whether it's like giving them time back, which is kind of what we do or make them more productive, whether it's helping lower language, you can actually use AI to make that better and that really will make your product, a lot stronger.
+I think what you can do on top of that is you can use artificial intelligence to actually improve this product.
+By improving this product, what I mean is not saying just moving the metrics, it's really like, "How do you actually really improve the value that you give to users?"

-And so I think it's interesting, and I'm sure you see this all the time, maybe in the public markets, at least the apps, software, SaaS of course, and also some consumer software is getting really, it gets punished by the market to say, "Hey, they're not kind of AI native."
 But I think it's some misunderstanding of what consumer apps really are.
-It's not just function, it's also entertainments.
-It's also something that people like to do and something that people love.
-And so you can't just replace that with an agent or something else that does it automatically.
+It's not just function.
+It's also entertainment.
+It's also something that people like to do, and something that people love.
+You can't just replace that with an agent or something else that does it automatically.

 David Barnard: